 Hangers are made in a right hand configuration.
-We can get left handed hardware but this will increase the time to delivery unless we happen to have a left hand set in stock.
+We are able to obtain left handed hardware but this will increase the time to delivery unless we happen to have a left hand set in stock.

 When you order we must have your waist size over the clothing you will be wearing the hanger with, and the measurement from your bellybutton to the middle of your right kidney around the right side (for left side carry).

 If you have a lightweight rapier, the Italian four ring would be a good choice.
 If you will be carrying a heavy rapier with a cutting blade I would suggest the six ring or the nine ring.

 We will do custom pieces including doing leather carving.
 Price will

 depend upon the complexity.
 If you are intersted in a custom piece